hina-shah/healdata-utils/docs/vlmd/index.md

     ```
     !!! note

-        For descriptions on the different flags/options, run `vlmd --help`
+        To continue, it's recommended to go to the [input types and formats](#input-types-and-formats).
+Also, for more details on the different flags/options, run `vlmd --help`

 === "Python"
     ```python